1. The university libraries: a student classic

 Address: Universitätsring 1, 1010 Vienna

 The library of the University of Vienna is one of the most popular places for studying in Vienna.
-Therefore you should definitely show up in time during exam phases.
+Therefore, you should definitely show up in time during exam period.
 With such a large crowd, it can happen that all seats are taken by the time you arrive.
-In the main library you learn together with other students along huge wooden tables.
+In the main library you study with other students along huge wooden tables.
 In summer you can also cram in the green inner courtyard.

-The Vienna University of Technology library provides its readers with over 1.5 million books, around 125,000 e-books and numerous specialist journals.
-The library also offers small study plots in which one can study undisturbed.
+The library of the Technical University of Vienna provides its readers with over 1.5 million books, around 125,000 e-books and numerous specialist journals.
+The library also offers small study corners, in which one can study undisturbed.
 Should your mind want to wander, you can watch the hustle and bustle on Karlsplatz through the large windows all around.

 WU Vienna offers what is probably the most modern library with large windows and lots of daylight.
-But watch out: All departments have different opening times if you are looking for something specific!
+But watch out: All departments have different opening times if you are looking for specific books!

 Law Faculty Library

-The Juridicum library is a great alternative to the main library, which is nearly always fully occupied shortly before the examination phase.
-The departmental library is not far from the main university and is more of an insider tip.
+The Juridicum library is a great alternative to the main library, which is nearly always fully occupied shortly before exam period.
+The library is not far from the main university and is more of an insider tip.
 Here, too, the early bird catches the worm: Whoever comes first, gets the best place to study with the limited number of seats available.

 4. Reading room in the Museum of Applied Arts

-The main library is located directly above the U6 station Burggasse / Stadthalle and is full of books from all genres and for every taste.
-The great thing about the main library is that you don’t have to pay a locker or carry your belongings around in a plastic bag.
-Here you can walk straight to the shelves and the seats with all your belongings.
+The City Library is located directly above the U6 station Burggasse / Stadthalle and is full of books from all genres and for every taste.
+The great thing about the city library is that you don’t have to pay for a locker or carry your belongings around in a plastic bag.
+Here you can walk straight to the shelves and seats with all your belongings.
 A special highlight is the 2,000 square meter roof terrace.

 7. The library of the “Arbeiterkammer”: a real insider tip

 The library of the “Arbeiterkammer” is an insider tip that is only slowly getting around among students.
-Even though we think it should remain a small, quiet oasis of learning, we do not want to withhold it from you.
-The only disadvantage of this learning location are the “short” opening times.
+Even though we think it should remain a small, quiet oasis of studying, we do not want to withhold it from you.
+The only disadvantage of this study location are the “short” opening hours.
 With a little organization, however, you can definitely make the most of your time there.

 8. The Cocoquadrat coworking space

-The good is often very close: every STUWO student residence offers you plenty of space to study – alone or even with friends.
-Some STUWO houses even have extra bright, friendly and quiet places for this.
+The good is often very close: every STUWO student residence offers you plenty of spaces to study – alone or with friends.
+Some STUWO houses even have extra bright, friendly and quiet places for this: our learning lounges.
 After all, there is nothing more pleasant than having the perfect place to study right in front of your nose.